Camino path in the fog, symbolising hope and perseverance through discouragement

 Overcoming the Fear of Rejection One Small Step at a Time

 The fear of rejection is one of the biggest fears I have had to overcome.
 It is not always obvious from the outside.
 Sometimes it hides behind busyness, humour, independence, or simply keeping things to yourself.
 But underneath, there can be a quiet fear: What will people think if they really know me?
-For me, overcoming the fear of… Continue reading Overcoming the Fear of Rejection One Small Step at a Time
+For me, overcoming the fear of … Read more

 When God Provides in Unexpected Ways